lenra-io/docs/src/markdown/lenra-principles.md

 # How does Lenra works ?

-Lenra use a simple but efficient realtime MVC patten.
+Lenra uses a simple but efficient realtime MVC pattern.
 This means that any changes to the Model will update the view in real time for every connected users.

 1. First, your widgets will take care of creating your UI according to your model.
 2. Then your listener will first change document(s) in your mongo instance